Wilfred/difftastic/bindings/rust/README.md

 This crate provides a Python grammar for the [tree-sitter][] parsing library.
 To use this crate, add it to the `[dependencies]` section of your `Cargo.toml` file.
-(Note that you will probably also need to depend on `tree-sitter` to use the parsed result in any useful way.)
+(Note that you will probably also need to depend on the [`tree-sitter`][tree-sitter crate] crate to use the parsed result in any useful way.)

 ``` toml
 [dependencies]